Miner's Cottage Tea Rooms

 Highlights

-• Savour homemade scones topped with fresh whipped cream and strawberry jam, a delightful treat that evokes nostalgia.
+- Savour homemade scones served with fresh whipped cream and strawberry jam in a charming, historic setting.

 The Miner’s Cottage Tea Rooms are situated in a small renovated cottage on the top of Red Hill in Gulgong.
 This is the site of the 1870 gold rush